Old Farm Community Garden

 Labeling - All products and chemicals should be labeled in original packaging or labeled with contents.

 Compost Piles - Individual compost piles are encouraged.
 If they have an unpleasant odor that annoys the surrounding neighbors they may be required to be removed.

-Mulch – Mulching in encouraged, helping moisture retention in the soil, water conversation and weed control.
-Carpet and tire mulch is prohibited, only the use of natural/organic/biodegradable products is allowed.
+Mulch - Mulching is encouraged which helps with moisture retention in the soil, water conservation and weed control.
+Carpet and Tire mulch is prohibited.
+Only the use of natural/organic/biodegradable products are allowed.

-Solitary bee houses - There is a 2 house per plot limit with no one house larger than 8"x10"x6".
+Solitary Bee Houses - There is a two house per plot limit with no one house larger than 8”x10”x6”.
 Hives are not permitted.

 Abandoned plots will be reassigned.
-Any garden beds that have not been worked by June 15th will be considered abandoned.
-Any plots that are neglected and unattended to will be considered abandoned.
+Any garden beds that have not been worked by June 15thwill be considered abandoned.
+Any plots that are neglected and unattended will be considered abandoned.
 Abandoned plots will be reclaimed and reissued after notifying the gardener.

 Failure to pay dues and fees will result in plot forfeiture.
-Any gardener that fails to pay their annual plot fees when due will forfeit their plot.
-Garden members that fail to pay a water assessment fee when due will result in immediate plot forfeiture with no deposit reimbursement.
+Any gardener that fails to pay a water assessment fee when due will result in immediate plot forfeiture with no deposit reimbursement.